Techtonica/curriculum/projects/eventonica-project.md

 - Working with [Eventful APIs](http://api.eventful.com/)

 ### Primary Goals
-1. Learn to work with Node.js and mySQL in order to set up a working back-end
+1. Learn to work with Node.js and MySQL in order to set up a working back-end
 2. Understand asynchronous functions and their callbacks
 3. Understand SQL joints